 Mediation is a process in which parties and counsel agree to meet with a neutral mediator trained to assist them in settling disputes.
 The mediator improves communication across party lines, helps parties articulate their interests and understand those of the other party, probes the strengths and weaknesses of each party's legal positions, and identifies areas of agreement and helps generate options for a mutually agreeable resolution to the dispute.
 In all cases, mediation provides an opportunity to explore a wide range of potential solutions and to address interests that may be outside the scope of the stated controversy or which could not be addressed by judicial action.
-A hallmark of mediation is its capacity to exploring litigant needs and interests that may be formally independent of the legal issues in controversy.
+A hallmark of mediation is its capacity to expand traditional settlement discussions and broaden resolution options, often by exploring litigant needs and interests that may be formally independent of the legal issues in controversy.